opensafely/documentation/docs/gitpod.md

 * The free Gitpod service only allows working with *public* repositories, although there is a 30 day trial for working with *private* repositories.
-* There are paid Gitpod options and, if you're very keen, a self-hosted option.
-* You have to allow some limited access to GitHub from your own GitHub account.
-* If you go to `https://gitpod.io` while logged in, the page will show you your Gitpod workspaces.

 ## Setting up an account on Gitpod